MicrosoftDocs/entra-docs/docs/identity/app-proxy/how-to-configure-custom-domain.md

 Once a certificate is uploaded for an application, it is automatically applied to **new** apps configured that use the same certificate.
 You need to reupload the certificate for existing apps in your tenant.

 When a certificate expires, you get a warning telling you to upload another certificate.
 If the certificate is revoked, your users may see a security warning when accessing the app.
 To update the certificate for an app, navigate to the **Application proxy** page for the app, select **Certificate**, and upload a new certificate.
-If the old certificate isn't being used by other apps, it's automatically deleted.
+Old certificates that aren't being used by other apps are automatically deleted.

 ## Next steps